mattermost/docs/source/channels/save-pin-messages.rst

 You have two ways to flag a post to make it easy to find later: `saving messages <#save-messages>`__ and `pinning messages <#pin-messages>`__.

 - Saving a message saves it for only you.
-- Pinning a message flags it for an entire channel.
+- Pinning a message flags it for an entire channel. test

 Save messages
 --------------